 - Dried Cranberries- Sweet and Tart, make the sausage rolls even more festive!

-The trickiest part about making these sausage rolls is folding the pastry!
+The trickiest part about making these easy vegan sausage rolls is folding the pastry!

-1. If you're making these with the onion, cut it up finely and sautee in oil until it caramelizes.
+1. If you're making these with the onion, cut it up finely and sautee in oil in a frying pan until it caramelizes.
 Cut up any other ingredients finely here (eg sage, chestnuts)

 2. Prepare the vegan sausages.
-Some types have a thin sausage 'skin' so use a sharp knife and run it down the sausage and peel it off.
+Some types have a thin sausage 'skin' so use a sharp knife and run it down the sausage and peel it off to leave behind the vegan sausage meat.

-3. Mash the sausages up with the other ingredients you are using so they are all well combined.
+3. Mash the sausages up in a large bowl with the other ingredients you are using so they are all well combined.

 4. Roll out your puff pastry sheet and cut into half so you have two long skinny halves.
-Gently lay out a 'roll' of the sausage mixture.
+Gently lay out a 'roll' of the sausage filling.

-5. Carefully fold the pastry over the sausage mixture, sealing it with some water and pressing down the sides with a fork.
+5. Carefully fold the pastry sheets over the long sausage shapes , sealing it with a little water and pressing down the sides with a fork.

 6. Brush with the plant milk/oil mixture for a glossy finish, then cut into the desired lengths.
-Mini ones for canapes, chunkier ones for snacking.
+Mini sausage rolls for canapes, or large sausage rolls for snacking.

-Place on a lined baking tray and bake at 180C/350F for 10-15 minutes until puffed and golden.
+Place on a parchment-lined baking sheet and bake in a preheated oven at 180C/350F for 10-15 minutes until puffed and golden brown.

-Hint: If you are making larger sausage rolls, cut little vents in the top of the pastry to allow steam to escape.
-This makes for a crispier pastry!
+Hint: If you are making larger sausage rolls, cut little vents in the top of each sausage roll to allow steam to escape.
+This makes for a crispier flaky puff pastry!
+You can also use a small cutter to cut shapes out of leftover pastry (little stars are cute) and put on top of each roll.

 This recipe is already vegan, egg and dairy free, however, you can also easily make it gluten-free too: